Imagine the energy of LA. The high rises of New York. The sultry beaches of Miami. And the awe-inspiring landscape of Hawaii.

-Rio de Janeiro truly lives up to the name.
-Imagine the energy of Los Angeles, the high-rise apartments of New York, the hot, humid beaches of Miami, and the incredible, mountainous landscape of Hawaii.
-Those elements are merely initial references to try and encapsulate the vibrant, complex identity of what’s more commonly known as Rio.
+Rio de Janeiro truly lives up to the name of the “Marvelous City.”
+Those major U.S. cities are merely initial references to try and encapsulate the vibrant identity of what’s more commonly known as Rio.
+Yet it barely scratches the surface of this complex metropolis.

 We came to Rio by way of Curitiba, the Green City, on our final 20+ hour bus ride in South America.